“Only through freedom and environmental experience is it practically possible for human development to occur.”

 Montessori Directress / Proprietor

-I am a mother of two gorgeous young children, my first has just started in our wonderful Montessori & my youngest is only 4 months old.
+I am a mother of two gorgeous young children, my first has just started in our wonderful Montessori & my youngest is 1.
 My experience as a Montessori teacher has been an invaluable guide in helping me to raise our children and I am eternally grateful to Maria Montessori for her incredible philosophies.

 I received my Association Montessori International (AMI) Diploma from the Maria Montessori Training Institute London, one of the most prestigious Montessori training in the world.
 It was here that I was inspired to pursue my chosen path by our Director of Training and acclaimed Executive Director of AMI, Lynne Lawrence.
 Authentic Montessori enables a child to do for themselves, or a WB Yeats put it "Education is not the filling of a pail but the lighting of fire".
 It is my goal to instil a love of learning in every child and provide them with the best possible tools to build on their educational, social and creative skills in a happy, supportive environment.